samjones00/docs/docs/_documentation/Virtual-file-system.md

 ServiceStack has the following Virtual Files Sources available:

  - `FileSystemVirtualFiles` - Hard-disk or Network Files and Directories from a specified root directory
- - `MemoryVirtualFiles` - Virtual Files and Folders that can be programatically populated In Memory
+ - `MemoryVirtualFiles` - Virtual Files and Folders that can be programmatically populated In Memory
  - `ResourceVirtualFiles` - Embedded Resource Files in .dlls
  - `FileSystemMapping` - Hard-disk or Network files made available under an custom file mapping alias
  - `GistVirtualFiles` - Files stored in a GitHub Gist